akxs14/sample-twin-task/ASSIGNMENT.md

 If you’re in the mood to show off:

-Add retry policies (max_attempts, backoff_seconds)
+- Add retry policies (max_attempts, backoff_seconds)

-Add support for compensation steps (sagas-style rollback)
+- Add support for compensation steps (sagas-style rollback)

-Add a CLI (cargo run -- run-flow file.yml)
+- Add a CLI (cargo run -- run-flow file.yml)

-Export RunHistory to .json or .yaml
+- Export RunHistory to .json or .yaml

-Replace "noop" with a real handler (e.g. shell command or HTTP GET)
+- Replace "noop" with a real handler (e.g. shell command or HTTP GET)

-But again: simple and correct wins over complex and buggy.
+*But again*: simple and correct wins over complex and buggy.

 ✅ What We're Looking For